September 15, 2018

 - Indoor cleaning.
 Thoroughly clean the house before closing it for winter to help prevent mold, mildew or insect and rodent problems.
 Remove all perishable items and any boxed food that animals could eat.
 Move electronics, TVs or computers from plain sight so anyone looking in the windows won't see them.
 Consider removing any other small valuables from the premises altogether.

 - Security.
 Make sure all windows are closed and locked and sliding doors are secured with bars in the track to prevent entry.
 Check door locks to make sure the latch plates are screwed into the wall studs and not just the door frame.
 Close the curtains and if any neighbors are permanent residents, consider giving a trustworthy one a spare key to check on the place.
 Otherwise, arrange to have someone check on the place weekly, or install a remotely monitored security system.

-It’s also important to do an insurance check-up with your insurance agency to make sure your home’s policy adequately covers it while it’s closed.
+It's also important to do an insurance check-up with your insurance agency to make sure your home's policy adequately covers it while it's closed.
 Seasonal homes often require a specialized policy that addresses the specific situation of a homeowner who only occupies a residence for part of the year.
-If you’re interested in a seasonal home policy, consider giving a Foremost Agency a call.